LetsFix/build.letsfix.net/sketch-notes/videos.md

-MTM Videos
+LFx Videos

 Chance to make heavy use of videos to convey simple ideas:

-Mix of me talking to camera and screenshots of interface.
+Basic version: mix of me talking to camera and screenshots of interface.

-Intro to MTM — what is it?
+* Intro to LFx — what is it?
-Adding an issue
+* Adding an issue
-Getting involved
+* Getting involved